 - A. Sales and use tax is due on the retailer's or facilitator's gross sales or gross receipts after deducting exempt sales and other nontaxable receipts.
-The retailer or facilitator shall pay to the State the amount of sales and use tax due, as provided by statute, at the applicable rate(s) on net taxable sales and gross receipts, as applicable, whether or not the tax thereon has been collected, and shall also pay any amount of tax collected in excess of the amount that should have been collected on taxable sales.
-If tax is collected on exempt or nontaxable sales, the total amount of tax collected on exempt or nontaxable sales, the total amount of tax collected must be paid to the Secretary, and no refund shall be made to a retailer or facilitator by the Secretary unless the purchaser has received credit for or has been refunded the amount of tax erroneously collected. - B. The retailer must pay tax on the sales price of all taxable items sold during the period covered by the return, whether or not such sales are cash, credit, installment, or conditional sales and whether or not the retailer retains the installment and conditional sales contracts or sells or assigns them to others and without regard to any finance reserve withheld on finance paper sold or assigned to others.
-Finance charges, service charges, or interest from credit extended under conditional sales contracts providing for deferred payment of the purchase price are not subject to tax if such charges are separately stated on the invoice or similar billing document given to the purchaser and maintained in the retailer's records.

-If, on conditional, installment, or other deferred payment sales, the person sells or assigns the finance paper, he is deemed to have received the full balance of the consideration for the sale of the item and is liable for remitting tax on the total sales price of such item at the close of the period during which the paper was assigned or sold including any finance reserve withheld on the finance paper.
-If such person sells their accounts receivable, the person is liable for payment of tax on the outstanding taxable balance of such accounts at the time they are sold notwithstanding that the accounts may be sold at a discount to the purchaser.

-C. When a customer purchases more than one item in a transaction, the applicable rate of sales and use tax can be applied to each item purchased or to the total charge for all items purchased.
+The retailer or facilitator shall pay to the State the amount of sales and use tax due, as provided by statute, at the applicable rate(s) on net taxable sales and gross receipts, as applicable, whether or not the tax thereon has been collected, and shall also pay any amount of tax collected in excess of the amount which should have been collected on taxable sales.
+If tax is collected in excess of the total amount that should have been collected on a taxable sale or is collected on an exempt or nontaxable sale, the total amount of tax collected must be paid to the Secretary, and no refund shall be made to a retailer or facilitator by the Secretary unless the purchaser has received credit for or has been refunded the amount of tax erroneously collected. - B. The retailer must pay tax on the sales price of all taxable items sold during the period covered by the return, whether or not such sales are cash, credit, installment, or conditional sales and whether or not the retailer retains the installment and conditional sales contracts or sells or assigns them to others and without regard to any finance reserve withheld on finance paper sold or assigned to others.
+Finance charges, service charges, or interest from credit extended under conditional sales contracts providing for deferred payment of the purchase price are not subject to tax if such charges are separately stated on the invoice or similar billing document given to the purchaser at the time of the sale and maintained in the retailer's records. - If, on conditional, installment, or other deferred payment sales, the person sells or assigns the finance paper, he is deemed to have received the full balance of the consideration for the sale of the item and is liable for remitting tax on the total sales price of such item at the close of the period during which the paper was assigned or sold including any finance reserve withheld on the finance paper.
+If such person sells their accounts receivable, the person is liable for payment of tax on the outstanding taxable balance of such accounts at the time they are sold notwithst anding that the accounts may be sold at a discount to the purchaser. - C. When a customer purchases more than one item in a transaction, the applicable rate of sales and use tax can be applied to each item purchased or to the total charge for all items purchased.
 Those businesses having cash registers at each counter or in each department shall collect a tax equal to the sales and use tax due on the total sales price of the items sold to a customer.